 An applicant’s failure to appear for examination or the Montana Law Seminar without first requesting a deferral in writing will result in the application being dismissed.
 After three deferrals, an applicant is required to submit a new application and pay the application filing fee.
 To defer to the next exam, send the completed Addendum/Deferral form to the Bar Admissions Administrator with a check or you may pay the $20 fee online.

-Reciprocity and Admission on Motion:
+Admission on Motion:

 Requests for Testing Accommodation: